nathaniel-mahieu/warpgroup/README.md

 ![Peaks after to warpgrouping 3](inst/figure/extreme_example_fixed-3.png)

-Warpgroup generated three peak groups, each describing a distinct chromatographic region and the same region between samples.
+Warpgroup generated three peak groups, each group describing a distinct chromatographic region and the same region in each sample.

+# License
+This project is licensed under the terms of the GPL-3 license.